total-typescript/total-typescript-book/book-content/chapters/04-essential-types-and-annotations.md

 ```

 By wrapping the `number` inside of `Promise<>`, we make sure that the `data` is awaited before the type is figured out.

-##### "Type Safe" vs "Type Faith"

-An interesting note here is that TypeScript is not really enforcing the return type of `fetchData`.
-It's just assuming that `data` is a `number` because we've told it to be.

-This is a good example of "type faith" - we're telling TypeScript to trust us that `data` is a `number`.
-But if it's not, TypeScript won't catch it at runtime.

-We'll return to this topic later in the book.

----